 Ordinary examExam type:

-The oral exam will cover the entire course's material.
-The written hand-in is the result of a self-selected data mining project performed in a group of three.
+The written submission is the result of a self-selected data mining project performed in a group of three.
 The written submission will allow for an allocation of effort in the group.